Admiral Gorshkov-class frigate: History

 The Russian Navy set a requirement for 20–30 such ships.
-The Severnaya Verf shipyard has thus far announced having received orders for six units.
+In 2011, the Severnaya Verf shipyard announced having received orders for six units.
 According to the Russian Navy's deputy commander for armament Vice Admiral Viktor Bursuk, the Russian Navy needs no less than 15 such frigates in basic and upgraded versions.

 The first frigate was floated out of the launch dock on 29 October 2010.
 The ship was only 40 percent complete and then began to be fitted out.
 At that point, main mechanical equipment and systems providing safe launching had been installed, including a combined diesel and gas (CODAG) turbine powerplant, gear assemblies, drive shafts and screws, and electric power supply facilities.
 Further work was performed at the shipyard's fitting quay.

 In August 2012, the shipyard received loans worth RUB 16.23 billion (US$510 million) from the state-owned Sberbank to facilitate the frigate construction project.

 The first two ships of the class have gas turbines from Zorya-Mashproekt in Ukraine.
 Following the annexation of Crimea by the Russian Federation, Ukrainian industry refused to supply Russia with military technology.
 As a result, NPO Saturn has been commissioned to design indigenous engines.
 Initial forecasts expected these new engines to be available in 2017–18, allowing ships to be commissioned from 2020; however, after intervention by the Russian government, the plan was brought forward.
 In November 2020 it was announced that United Engine Corporation had initiated delivery of the DGTA M55R diesel-gas power plant which would be installed on frigates of the class beginning with Admiral Isakov.

 The first frigate in the class, Admiral Gorshkov, was commissioned on 28 July 2018.

 State testing of the Russian shipborne Poliment-Redut 150 km range air defence missile system with a phased array radar for the frigates of 22350 series has been completed, Commander-in-Chief of the Russian Navy Admiral Vladimir Korolyov announced in February 2019.
 That month, Admiral Gorshkov and Admiral Kasatonov were equipped with a naval version of the new 5P-42 Filin electro-optic countermeasure system.
 The Filin fires a beam similar to a strobe light that affects enemy combatants' eyesight, making it more difficult for them to aim at night.
 During testing, volunteers reportedly used rifles and guns to shoot targets that were protected by the system and reported having trouble aiming because they could not see.
 Additionally, about half of the volunteers said they felt dizzy, nauseated and disoriented.
 About 20 percent of the volunteers reported experiencing hallucinations.